unframework/licheepi-nano-buildroot/README.md

 git clone git@github.com:unframework/licheepi-nano-buildroot.git
 ```

-Then build local changes based on prepared Docker Hub base image:
+Run the image build command:

 ```sh
 docker build --output type=tar,dest=- . | tar x -C dist
 ```

+The full build may take up to an hour, depending on your host machine.

-The built image will be available in `dist/sdcard.img` - you can write this to your bootable micro SD card.
+The built image will be available in `dist/sdcard.img` - you can write this to your bootable micro SD card (see below).

 ## Manual build (on Linux)